CareTime logo CareTime.care

 Either way, the goal is the same: make sure every important call gets answered, every nuisance call gets filtered, and your manager can see what's happening without chasing staff for updates.

-CareTime's Silent Guard is available now for a 30-day pilot. £29, no contract.
+CareTime's Silent Guard is available now for a 30-day pilot. £49, 1-page pilot letter — exit by reply-email.